5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 It's an unavoidable fact that most sustainable products are more expensive than mass-produced alternatives.

-That’s because they’re made from higher quality, sustainable materials.
-They’re also often handmade by artisan craftspeople working in safe conditions and earning a fair wage.
+That's because they're made from higher-quality, sustainable materials.
+They're also often handmade by artisan craftspeople working in safe conditions and earning a fair wage.
 This all costs more, which makes the end product more expensive.

-Make Your Own Environmentally Friendly Dog Bed
+How to Make Your Own Environmentally Friendly Dog Bed

 One of the most eco-friendly dog bed options is the one that's made using materials lying around your home.